shinyorg/shiny/input/docs/integrations/sqlite.source.md

 The SQLite integration provides several overrides to the built-in modules within Shiny.

-* Caching
 * Storage
 * Settings
 * Logging

 ## Registering Them

 For the most part, you won't see SQLite after you register it in your Shiny startup.
 You are simply swapping "engines" for the "under the hood" stuff.
+To use the functionality, in your Shiny startup file, add the following

+snippet: SqliteStartup.cs

 ## Why Swap with SQLite